RF1000community/klipper/installation_guide.md

 Installation Guide
 ==================

-##### this is still in development, works except connecting to a printer or homing moves fail sometimes with a "Timer too close" error (see bugs in TODO.txt) #####
+##### This is still in development and may have bugs.
+E.g. connecting to a printer or homing moves sometimes fail with a "Timer too close" error (see bugs in TODO.txt) #####

 ### Requirements
 * Raspberry pi 4 (raspberry pi 3 is not fast enough to run the UI properly and likely requires different GL driver settings  in kgui/\_\_init\_\_.py)
 * 7 inch LCD Touch screen with 1024\*600 resolution (lower resolutions are not supported at the moment) These screens can be purchased for around 35$ on [Aliexpress](https://de.aliexpress.com/item/4000375954941.html?spm=a2g0x.12010612.8148356.46.7c802eb8VaLawi), Ebay, or [Banggood](https://www.banggood.com/de/7-Inch-Full-View-LCD-IPS-Touch-Screen-1024+600-800+480-HD-HDMI-Display-Monitor-for-Raspberry-Pi-p-1633584.html?rmmds=search&ID=514816&cur_warehouse=CN).
-Make sure to get one with an IPS panel (much better image quality), and 1024\*600 resolution (necessary for the).
+Make sure to get one with an IPS panel (much better image quality), and 1024\*600 resolution (necessary for the UI).

 ### Prepare OS